rrwick/Bandage/README.md

 2. Install Qt 5.
 This is most easily done using Homebrew: <a href="http://brew.sh/" target="_blank">brew.sh</a>.
 Install the Qt 5 package with this command: `brew install qt5`.
 3. Download the Bandage code from GitHub: `git clone https://github.com/rrwick/Bandage.git`
 4. Open a terminal in the Bandage directory.
-5. Run qmake to generate a Makefile:
-  * On OS X 10.8, it is first necessary to remove this line from the Bandage.pro file, `CONFIG += C++11`.
-  * The location of the `qmake` command may vary, depending on how Qt was installed.
+5. Run qmake to generate a Makefile.
+The location of the `qmake` command may vary, depending on how Qt was installed.
 If you used Homebrew, it should be here: `/usr/local/opt/qt5/bin/qmake`.
 6. Build the program: `make`
 7. `Bandage` should now be an application bundle.
 8. Optionally, copy the Bandage application bundle into the 'Applications' folder and delete the Bandage build directory.